 - Modular construction to fit project nozzle location requirements

 - High head per stage means process conditions can be reached with slower speeds

-Sulzer’s API 610 Type VS1 and VS6 vertical turbine pumps are based on proven designs, continuously improved and optimized based on decades of operational experience.
+Sulzer’s API 610 VS6/VS7 vertical can pumps are based on proven designs, continuously improved and optimized based on decades of operational experience.
 Sulzer's low Net Positive Suction Head (NPSH) 1st stage, followed by unique high head per stage series hydraulics, minimize the number of stages required, reducing pump length and contractor’s associated civil costs.